AnyBody/tutorials/A_Getting_started/intro.md

 can be easily integrated into their own simulations and analyses.

-The AnyBody Managed Model Repository (AMMR) is included with the AnyBody Modeling System, but it needs to be manually installed or unpacked after installing AnyBody.
-You can install the AMMR from the AnyBody Assistant dialog that appears when AnyBody starts.
+The AnyBody Managed Model Repository (AMMR) is included with the AnyBody Modeling System.
+You can navigate to the Demo tab in the AnyBody Assistant dialog box.

-To get a copy of the latest AMMR files, press the Demo tab in the AnyBody assistant dialog box.
-Then select the *“Install the demo repository by clicking* *this link”*

 ```{figure} _static/intro/image1.png
 :alt: AMMR setup